-For both of the above models we set the number of lags to p=13, and allow 50,000 runs of each of the Markov Chain Monte Carlo (MCMC) algorithms.
+For both of the above models, we set the number of lags to p = 13 and allow 50,000 runs of each of the Markov Chain Monte Carlo (MCMC) algorithms.
 We discard the initial 25,000 draws and conduct inference on the remaining 25,000 from the posterior distribution.
-Our economic data enter the vector in the following manner: $y_t \equiv (\text{EPU}t, \text{GDP}t, \text{CPI}t, \text{DM}t, \text{FS}t)$ .
+Our economic data enter the vector in the following manner: $y_t \equiv (\text{EPU}t, \text{GDP}t, \text{CPI}t, \text{DM}t, \text{FS}t)$.
+The ordering of the variables in the system reflects our a priori assumption that in the context of Brexit the variation in the UK's EPU index can be considered largely exogenous due to it being driven predominantly by political developments, rather then some underlying economic fundamentals.
+That notwithstanding, we acknowledge the point raised by Ludvigson, Ma, and Ng (2021) that this may be an over-restrictive assumption given the strong correlation between uncertainty measures and financial markets variables.

-3 Results
+3. Results

-3.1 A Linear VAR and the Lenza and Primiceri (2020) Approach
+3.1.
+A linear VAR and the Lenza and Primiceri (2020) approach

 To demonstrate the benefit of the residual volatility adjustment of Lenza and Primiceri (2020), we first present the impulse response functions with respect to a unit standard deviation shock to EPU in Figure 2.
-These results stem from a standard linear Bayesian VAR model using economic data for our 5 variables from January 2000 to January 2021.
+These results stem from a standard linear Bayesian VAR model using economic data for our five variables from January 2000 to January 2021.
 We plot the posterior median, along with the 68% error bounds as dark shaded areas, and 95% error bounds as light shaded areas.
 We report impulse responses over a 60-month horizon and identify shocks using a Cholesky decomposition.